Gym Information

 The presence of others can be a con as well, if you're the type of person who likes to listen to music over headphones and get lost in your thoughts as you work out.
 The peer pressure of performing in front of an audience might make you less likely to go to the gym and your fitness will suffer.
 So make sure you know what type of person you are.

-Crawling Cantina is a proud website supporter.
+Little Coast Bartending & Cafe is a proud website supporter.

 Copyright (c) 2008 -